 ROC United was launched in January 2008 based on calls for support from around the country.

-The co-founders of ROC-NY organized the country’s first national restaurant workers’ convening in Chicago in August 2007, where ROC United was born.
+Saru Jayaraman and Fekkak Mamdouh, the co-founders of ROC-NY, organized the country’s first national restaurant workers’ convening in Chicago in August 2007, where ROC United was born.
 Since its founding after 9/11, ROC-NY has successfully conducted restaurant workplace justice campaigns, provided job training and placement, opened its own cooperative restaurant, and conducted research and policy work.
 Although initially founded after September 11th, 2001 to provide support to restaurant workers displaced as a result of the World Trade Center tragedy, ROC-NY has grown to support restaurant workers all over New York City and advocate for improved working conditions.

 Based on our successful efforts in New York City, restaurant workers in several other cities have approached us about initiating ROC branches in their cities.
 Thus, we created ROC United, a national organization that launches and manages local Restaurant Opportunities Centers across the country, including New Orleans, Miami, Michigan, Chicago, Philadelphia, Los Angeles, Oakland, Houston, Boston, and Washington, DC.
 Each local ROC conducts a comprehensive study of restaurant workers’ needs, and creates an advanced restaurant worker training and placement program that seeks to place workers in high-end restaurant jobs.